trufflesuite/ganache-cli-archive/README.md

 * `"time"`: `Date` - Date that the first block should start.
 Use this feature, along with the `evm_increaseTime` method to test time-dependent code.
 * `"locked"`: `boolean` - whether or not accounts are locked by default.
 * `"unlocked_accounts"`: `Array` - array of addresses or address indexes specifying which accounts should be unlocked.
 * `"db_path"`: `String` - Specify a path to a directory to save the chain database.
-If a database already exists, the TestRPC will initialize that chain instead of creating a new one.
+If a database already exists, `ganache-cli` will initialize that chain instead of creating a new one.
 * `"account_keys_path"`: `String` - Specifies a file to save accounts and private keys to, for testing.

 # IMPLEMENTED METHODS